- 1 So what’s behind this trend?

-Blizzard is well-known as being a cut-throat business.
+Blizzard is well-known for being a cut-throat business.
 In February 2019, the esports games developer cut around 800 jobs despite posting record revenues the previous year.
 Overwatch has been under fire for past decisions to change the competitive system or rules regarding competitive play.
-However, the decisions are likely based on more data then we have, and for better or worse Blizzard is the final decision maker .
+However, the decisions are likely based on more data than we have, and for better or worse Blizzard is the final decision maker .

 While it might make little sense to sack the staff who produced the highly popular Overwatch, with the internet continuing to moan about the lack of Diablo IV, it could be possible that Blizzard is finally giving the public what they truly want.